 On our doorstep (writes publisher David Kilpatrick) or just a short drive away there are many rivers and burns coming down from the Cheviots, the Lammermuirs, the Southern Uplands and Tweedsmuir.
 Some pass through steep small ravines or cleughs (similar to ghylls in north-west England).
 In both Northumberland and southern Scotland, they are called linns.
 Some just get called waterfalls, like the Grey Mare’s Tail on the road between Selkirk and Moffat, because they are big enough.
 Some are very hard to reach or don’t offer potential for photography; some are easy to get to but almost local secrets, without very clear footpaths or signs.
 If you visit Kelso, Jedburgh or Coldstream here are three which you can easily visit by car with normal walking footwear in the course of a day.
 The first is just a few minutes from Kelso.

-Stichill Linn is at the site of a former mill on the Eden Water, in the grounds of the Newton Don estate.
+Stichill Linn is at the site of a former mill and later pioneering hydro-electric on the Eden Water, in the grounds of the Newton Don estate.
 During the winter of 2020/21 the estate put a big effort into making the riverside, woodlands and the linn accessible after many years of neglect which had made it hard to reach and at time impossible to photograph without obstructions.
 Though you need to know which minor road (from Ednam) to park on and then where to find the start of the signposted footpaths, once you are on the trail it is an easy walk with occasional boggy spots where small streams cross the path.
 Wellies are advised, and also help if you plan to cross the river and find positions for a tripod.
 It is lovely in autumn as the woodlands are mostly deciduous.
 This usually means the last week in October and first in November.
 This spot is good for taking your dog as there’s no livestock to encounter and it is very safe to be off the lead.

 My next one is Roughting Linn, 20 miles away over the border in England.
 It can be reached from the village of Ford, or from the A1 side via Lowick.
 Although the farm estate the woodlands and linn are located on allows access, the paths alongside the stream are not maintained in the same way as Stichill.
 It’s best to wear shoes or boots suitable for moor or mountain and be prepared to use a stick (or a tripod) to deal with slippery or sloping sections often close to sharp drops into the burn.
 Wellies are essential to get to the classic position for photography.
 Sadly some of the moss on the boulders has sheared away and as normal some woodland debris has landed.
 It’s tempting to go in with help and remove the tree limb which is new feature.
 The area round the waterfall has some fascinating rock faces, caves, twisted trees and countless interplays of stones, water and light.
 When I took this in mid-May 2021 the woods were also full of bluebells.
 There is no phone signal here, there are few visitors and after negotiating a steep scramble back to the path I realise you should really do this in company, not alone.
 Again, this location does not involve crossing farmland so dogs are OK, but the stream at certain points would not be a welcome invitation!